synbiosystems/Gene-Expression-Across-Growth-Stages/README.md

 ```
 pip install -r requirements.txt
 ```
-To install BioCRNpyler, use the terminal command:
+To install the version of BioCRNpyler used for the project, use the terminal command:
 ```
 pip install biocrnpyler==1.1.1
 ```